zupeter/trans19/README.md

 #trans-19
-This is a project for COMP3297 prepared by group L. TT
+This is a project for COMP3297 prepared by group L. ^^